-Dynamics 365 for Customer Engagement apps cannot import translated text that is over 500 characters long.
+Dynamics 365 Customer Engagement (on-premises) cannot import translated text that is over 500 characters long.
 If any of the items in your translation file are longer than 500 characters, the import process will fail.
 If the import process fails, review the line in the file that caused the failure, reduce the number of characters, and try to import again.

 Manage languages for your organization

-Dynamics 365 for Customer Engagement apps enable you to install multiple language packs on a server and allows the user to select a language pack.
+Dynamics 365 Customer Engagement (on-premises) enable you to install multiple language packs on a server and allows the user to select a language pack.
 For more information about how to install language packs, see Enable Languages.
 This section contains information about messages used to manage languages installed for your organization.